-Parameter Description User entry Factory setting Device tag Enter the name for the measuring point.
-Max.
+Parameter Description User entry Device tag 51 Max.
 32 characters, such as letters, numbers or special characters (e.g. @, %, /).
-Promass 200

 10.5.2 Setting the system units

 In the System units submenu the units of all the measured values can be set.